UNDERSTANDING SEVERE ACUTE RESPIRATORY SYNDROME (SARS) - liveagain

 1. What is severe acute respiratory syndrome?

-Severe acute respiratory syndrome is a new infectious disease that began in November 2002 in Guangdong, China, and spread to Hong Kong, Singapore, Canada, and other parts of the world within just a few months.
-This is a disease that occurs when SARS-coronavirus invades the human respiratory system.
-It is classified as No. 1 infectious disease by law in Korea.
+Severe Acute Respiratory Syndrome (SARS) is an infectious disease that first emerged in November 2002 in Guangdong, China, and rapidly spread to Hong Kong, Singapore, Canada, and other parts of the world within a few months.
+It occurs when the SARS-coronavirus invades the human respiratory system.
+It is classified as a Category 1 infectious disease under South Korean law.

 1. Cause of severe acute respiratory syndrome

-The causative agent of severe acute respiratory syndrome is SARS-coronavirus.
-The route of infection has not been precisely determined but may be due to saliva droplets.
-SARS is spread through respiratory droplets when a person coughs, sneezes or speaks.
+The causative agent of Severe Acute Respiratory Syndrome (SARS) is the SARS-coronavirus.
+The exact transmission route has not yet been precisely identified, but it is believed to occur through respiratory droplets.
+SARS spreads through droplets expelled from the respiratory tract when a person coughs, sneezes, or talks.

 1. Symptoms of severe acute respiratory syndrome

-Severe acute respiratory syndrome has an incubation period of about 2 ~ 10 days, followed by a sudden onset of high fever of 38°C or higher, followed by cough, difficulty breathing, fever, malaise, myalgia, pain headache, chills, etc. Fever is the most common symptom but may also be absent initially.
-90% of infected people recover easily within a week, but for the elderly and people with chronic diseases, the disease can become severe.
+Severe Acute Respiratory Syndrome (SARS) has an incubation period of about 2 to 10 days, after which a sudden high fever of 38°C (100.4°F) or higher occurs, followed by cough, shortness of breath, discomfort, muscle pain, headache, chills, and so on.
+Fever is the most common symptom, although some individuals may not present with fever initially.
+Ninety percent of infected individuals recover easily within a week, but for the elderly and those with chronic illnesses, the disease can progress severely.

-During the second week of onset, it is not uncommon for upper respiratory symptoms such as a runny nose or sore throat to appear.
-Severely ill patients experience rapid respiratory failure, and about 10% of patients develop hypoxia requiring intensive care.
-Many patients also have symptoms of watery diarrhea without blood or mucus.
-Infection occurs mainly during the second week of incubation.
+During the second week after onset, it is not unusual for upper respiratory symptoms such as runny nose or sore throat to appear.
+Severe patients may experience rapid respiratory failure, and about 10% of patients may require special care due to oxygen deficiency.
+Many patients also exhibit watery diarrhea without blood or mucus.
+Transmission primarily occurs during the second week of the incubation period.

 1. Diagnosis and treatment of severe acute respiratory syndrome

-Patients need to do basic tests such as blood tests, chest X-ray, sputum and stool tests.
-To test for antibodies to SARS-coronavirus, an enzyme immunoassay can be performed.
-However, it is not until the 21st day after symptoms appear that it can be confirmed whether the patient tested positive or not.
+Patients need to undergo basic tests such as blood tests, chest X-rays, sputum tests, and stool tests.
+To check for antibodies against SARS-coronavirus, enzyme immunoassays can be performed.
+However, it may take until the 21st day after symptoms appear to confirm whether the patient tests positive.

 1. Monitor and take note of this syndrome

-About 80 ~ 90% of patients improve after 6 ~ 7 days from symptom onset.
-About 10% of patients develop worsening symptoms.
-Acute respiratory distress syndrome can progress negatively to the point where the patient requires mechanical ventilation.
-The mortality rate of this syndrome is about 14 ~ 15%.
+Approximately 80% to 90% of patients improve within 6 to 7 days after the onset of symptoms.
+About 10% of patients experience worsening symptoms.
+Acute respiratory distress syndrome can progress to the point where patients require mechanical ventilation.
+The mortality rate for this syndrome is around 14% to 15%.

-Severe acute respiratory syndrome is not yet prevented by vaccine.
+Severe Acute Respiratory Syndrome (SARS) has not yet been prevented by a vaccine.
 It is only recommended to wash hands thoroughly to prevent infection from direct contact.
-Since 2008, there have been no SARS risk areas or travel restrictions globally.
-However, if a place with a risk of infection is warned, it is necessary to limit visiting and traveling to that place.
+Since 2008, there have been no areas classified as high-risk for SARS infection or travel-restricted areas globally.
+However, if areas at risk of infection are reported, it is advisable to limit visits and travel to those locations.

 Related articles